Attacking the Platform

 Break in through the Firewire port:

 Winlockpwn is a tool where the attacker connects a Linux machine to the Firewire port.
 The attacker gets full read-write access to memory and the tool deactivates Window's password protection residing in local memory.
 Steal passwords, drop malware on the system, and so on.
-Similar hacks have been demonstrated against Linux and MacOS X. See the Dark Reading story
+Similar hacks have been demonstrated against Linux and macOS.
+See the Dark Reading story

 Break in through the network interface hardware: